finos/common-domain-model/documentation/source/documentation.rst

 The Rosetta DSL
 =====================
-To tie the design choices made by the Working Group to how they manifest practically, we make reference to the Rosetta DSL which we will refer to simply as Rosetta.
+To tie the design choices made by the Working Group to how they manifest practically, we make reference to the `Rosetta DSL <https://github.com/REGnosys/rosetta-dsl>`_ which we will refer to simply as Rosetta.
 It is useful to think of Rosetta as a set of tools to use when creating domain models.
 Much like how software engineers use programming languages and tools to create software.

-This is now open-sourced, available on an Apache 2.0 licence and hosted in its own repository .
+This is now open-sourced, available on an Apache 2.0 licence and hosted in its own repository.
 For more info, you can read the `documentation <https://github.com/REGnosys/rosetta-dsl#the-rosetta-dsl>`_

 .. figure:: rosetta-components.png